Learning-based Observer for Coupled Disturbance: Introduction

-In this work, by integrating data-driven learning and control-theoretic techniques, a convergent estimation algorithm is proposed for coupled disturbances.
-A learning algorithm is employed to learn the latent invariable structure of the disturbance offline, while an adaptive observer is used to estimate the time-varying part of the disturbance online \cite{guo2005generalized}.
-The main contributions of this article are summarized as follows: \begin{enumerate} \item A variable separation principle (Theorem \ref{thm_separation}) is established to decompose the coupled disturbance into an unknown parameter matrix, a system-state-related matrix, and an external-disturbance-related vector, with an arbitrarily small residual. \item With an analytic assumption on external disturbance, a corollary (Corollary \ref{Corollary_seperation}) is further developed, which enables the unknown parameter matrix to be learned in a supervised way.
-Afterward, the learning objective is formalized as a Regularized Least Squares (RLS) problem with a closed-form solution. \item By leveraging the learned knowledge, a higher-order disturbance observer (HODO) is finally designed, which can achieve zero-error estimation of the coupled disturbance (Theorem \ref{thm_DO_high}). \end{enumerate}
+More recently, the interest in combining control-theoretic approaches with data-driven learning techniques is thriving for achieving stable and high-precision control performance \cite{o2022neural, richards2022control, huang2023datt, dawson2023safe, lutter2023combining, banderchuk2023combining, jia2025, jia2024feedback}.
+For more details refer to Supplementary Materials \ref{Related_Work}.
+Following this routine, we present a convergent estimation {framework} specifically for the coupled disturbance.
+Concretely, a learning algorithm is employed to learn the latent invariable parameters offline, while a polynomial observer is used to estimate the time-varying part online by utilizing the learned portion.
+As depicted in Fig. \ref{overall_framework}, the main contributions are summarized as follows. \textbf{Decomposition:} A variable decomposition principle (Theorem \ref{thm_separation}) is established to decompose the coupled disturbance into an unknown parameter matrix, a system-state-related matrix, and an external-disturbance-related vector, with an arbitrarily small residual.
+The \textit{Chebyshev} polynomial is utilized due to its suitable property. \textbf{Learning:} With an analytically derivable assumption on external disturbance, a corollary (Corollary \ref{Corollary_seperation}) is further developed, which enables the unknown parameter matrix to be learned in a supervised way.
+Afterward, the learning objective is formalized as a regularized least squares (RLS) problem with a closed-form solution. \textbf{Estimation and compensation:} By leveraging the learned knowledge, a polynomial disturbance observer is designed to estimate the final coupled disturbance (Theorem \ref{thm_DO_high}), which can improve control performance after compensation.

-In the proposed framework, 1) there is no need to manually model complex disturbance, 2) the bounded derivative assumption on the coupled disturbance in \cite{ESO, NDO_bounded_variation} and the constant assumption on the external disturbance in \cite{o2022neural, richards2022control} can be avoided, and 3) the implemented learning strategy is explainable and lightweight compared with Deep Neural Networks (DNNs) based methods in \cite{o2022neural, richards2022control}.
-Multiple numerical tests are conducted to verify the efficiency of the proposed method.
-Simulation code can be found at \url{https://github.com/JIAjindou/Coupled_disturbance.git}.
+In the proposed framework, 1) there is no need to manually model complex disturbance, 2) the bounded assumption on the coupled disturbance (or its derivative) in traditional control field \cite{o2022neural, hovakimyan2010l1, ESO, NDO_bounded_variation, yang1999sliding, khalil1996robust} can be avoided, and 3) the implemented learning strategy is explainable and lightweight compared with deep neural networks (DNNs) based methods \cite{o2022neural, richards2022control, Neural_Networks, saviolo2023learning}.
+Multiple simulations and flight tests (indoor and outdoor) are implemented to verify the proposed scheme.